jainsumit12/crwal4aichat/README.md

 We provide a comprehensive Docker setup that includes everything you need to run the entire application stack:

-- Supa Chat API
+- Supa Chat API Backend
 - Frontend UI
-- Supabase (Database, Kong, Realtime, etc.)
+- Supabase Docker images (Database, Kong, Realtime, etc.)
-- Crawl4AI for web crawling
+- Crawl4AI Docker image for web crawling

 This setup comes with everything!